How to Spend a Perfect Artsy Traveler Day in Athens

 The Lower Floors

-Once refreshed, I begin my descent through the next few floors, taking time to check out the art nouveau exhibits on the second floor.
+Once refreshed, begin your descent through the next few floors, taking time to check out the art nouveau exhibits on the second floor.
 This floor is almost always deserted, and yet the art is stunning.

 Display of art nouveau furniture at the Musee d’Orsay in Paris